 At times some might feel obliged to pass over to the enemy camp and argue in legal terms, but that never constitutes a victory And anyway it is always a task that is best left to the lawyer.
-For example, a public action capable of raising doubts, waving the scarecrow of a clamorous "legal" error and some good work by the lawyers during the debate can even Force the judiciary to renounce coming down heavily an the accused, but that does not alter the fact that in any case the law has acted according to its own rules by obliging us to respect them.
-Moreover, an institution that is capable of admitting its mistakes is an institution that strengthens itself.
+For example, a public action capable of raising doubts, waving the scarecrow of a clamorous "legal" error and some good work by the lawyers during the debate can even Force the judiciary to renounce coming down heavily an the accused, but that does not alter the fact that in any case the law has acted according that claims to be objective (therefore of a quantitative nature), an element that is extraneous to the trial itself (or at least, considered so by judicial science), an element of a qualitative nature.